alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 * The official documentation is too terse and lacks examples.
-For those, you have to go to [The Go Blog](https://blog.golang.org/), or just start browsing random blogs.
+For those, you have to go to [The Go Blog](https://blog.golang.org/), or just start browsing random blogs which are usually the best option.

 ## Assorted Issues

-Now come a few more random complaints that
+I have a few more random complaints that
 I'm too lazy to fit neatly into categories.

 ### Open Source